alexjlockwood/AndroidDesignPatterns/_posts/2016-08-07-colors-drawables-theme-attributes.md

 #### "When will these two methods break my code?"

-To understand why these methods were deprecated in the first place, consider the `ColorStateList` declared in XML below:
+To understand why these methods were deprecated in the first place, consider the `ColorStateList` declared in XML below.
+When this `ColorStateList` is applied to a `TextView`, its disabled and enabled text colors should take on the colors pointed to by the `R.attr.colorAccent` and `R.attr.colorPrimary` theme attributes respectively:

 ```xml
 <!-- res/colors/button_text_csl.xml -->